chamambom/resume/docs/index.md

 - - -

 **Organisation** - [Cassava | Zimbabwe](https://www.cassavasmarttech.co.zw/)<br>
-**Existing Environment** - With existing operations spanning econet and ecocash Zimbabwe , the data science department was formed to establish a unified analytics pla tform using on-premises servers and 3rd party software. <br>
+**Existing Environment** - With existing operations spanning econet and ecocash Zimbabwe , the data science team was formed to establish a unified analytics pla tform using on-premises servers and 3rd party software. <br>
 **Requirements.
-Planned Changes** To develop and implement a data strategy pipeline and provision a cloud based data analytic platform based on Azure databricks , Qliksense , Azure Data factory and Azure synapse<br>
+Planned Changes** To develop and implement strategies for data ingestion and intergration of existing ETL pipelines with azure based services - Azure databricks , Qliksense , Azure Data factory and Azure synapse<br>
 **Duration** -2 months <br>
 **Challenges Experienced**
  - Resources on azure had to connect to datasources located on-premise through IPSec VPNs.
+Azure data factory was too expensive we ended up replacing it with SQL cron jobs.
  Some of the datasource endpoints kept going down.
-Resolved to implement a data strategy where there are SLA agreements and boundaries of accountability for monitoring purposes.<br>
+Resolved to implement a data strategy that included SLA agreements and robust endpoint monitoring to establish boundaries of accountability.<br>
  **References** - <br>

 - - -